 The Company leases land, and at the end of the lease term of two leases (currently 2018 if the leases are not renewed), the Company has a specified amount of time to remove the property and buildings.
 At the end of the specified amount of time, anything that remains on the land becomes the property of the lessor, and the lessor has the option to either maintain the property or remove the property at the Company's expense.
-The Company has not been able to reasonably estimate the fair value of the asset retirement obligations, primarily due to the combination of the following factors: the leases do not expire in the near future; the Company has a history of extending the leases with the lessor and currently intends to do so at expiration of this lease period; the lessor does not have a history of terminating leases with its tenants; and because it is more likely than not that the buildings will have value at the end of the lease life and therefore, may not be removed by either the lessee or the lessor.
-Therefore, in accordance with SFAS 143, "Accounting for Asset Retirement Obligations," the Company has not recorded an asset retirement obligation as of June 30, 2005.
+The Company has not been able to reasonably estimate the fair value of the asset retirement obligations, primarily due to the combination of the following factors: the leases do not expire in the near future; the Company has a history of extending the leases with the lessor and currently intends to do so at expiration of this lease period; the lessor does not have a history of terminating leases with its tenants; and because it is more likely than not that the buildings will have value at the end of the lease life and therefore, may not be removed by either the lesser or the lessor.
+Therefore, in accordance with Statement of Financial Accounting Standards (SFAS) 143, "Accounting for Asset Retirement Obligations," and Financial Accounting Standards Board (FASB) Interpretation 47, "Accounting for Conditional Asset Retirement Obligations - an interpretation of FASB Statement no. 143," the Company has not recorded an asset retirement obligation as of December 31, 2005.
 The Company will continue to monitor the factors surrounding the requirement to record an asset retirement obligation and will recognize the fair value of a liability in the period in which it is incurred and a reasonable estimate can be made.

-The Company has three reportable segments: Industrial, Water Treatment and Pharmaceutical.
+7. The Company has three reportable segments: Industrial, Water Treatment and Pharmaceutical.
 Reportable segments are defined by product and type of customer.
 Each segment is responsible for the sales, marketing and development of its products and services.
 The accounting policies of the segments are the same as those described in the summary of significant accounting policies.
 Product costs and expenses for each segment are based on actual costs incurred along with cost allocation of shared and centralized functions.
 The Company evaluates performance based on profit or loss from operations before income taxes not including nonrecurring gains and losses.
-Reportable segments are defined by product and type of customer.
 The segments do not have separate accounting, administration, customer service or purchasing functions.